Mobiles Layout

 The Wild Chimpanzee Foundation is working in close collaboration with the government authorities in West Africa to create new protected areas such as

-- Grebo-Krahn National Park (created in 2017, 970 km²) and Krahn-Bassa National Park in Liberia,
+- Grebo-Krahn National Park (created in 2017, 970 km²) and Kwa National Park in Liberia (called Krahn-Bassa National Park before),

 - Moyen-Bafing National Park